-Sr. No. Module s No. of Lectures

-1 Unit 1: Academic Writing 15

-a.
-What is academic writing

-b.
-Politics of academic writing

-c.
-The problem of jargon

-d.
-Pleasures of academic writing Unit 2: Reading in the Social Sciences

-2 a.
-How to read academically 15

-b.
-Where is the theory

-c.
-Finding the substantiation

-d.
-Locating the reader/ writer

-3 Unit 3: Exploring Genres 15

-a.
-Journalism

-b.
-Diary/ Journal writing

-c.
-Fiction

-d.
-Academic Blogging

-4 Unit 4: Exercises in practice 15

-' a Whiting on academic outists 13

-a.
-Writing an academic articleb.
-Exploring the sociological short story

-c.
-Writing academic poetry

-d.
-The research journal

-Total 60
+Sr. No. Module s No. of Lectures 1 Unit 1: Academic Writing 15 a.
+What is academic writingb.
+Politics of academic writingc.
+The problem of jargon 2 d.
+Pleasures of academic writing Unit 2: Reading in the Social Sciences a.
+How to read academically b.
+Where is the theory c.
+Finding the substantiation 15 3 d.
+Locating the reader/ writer Unit 3: Exploring Genres 15 a.
+Journalism b.
+Diary/ Journal writing c.
+Fiction d.
+Academic Blogging 4 Unit 4: Exercises in practice a.
+Writing an academic article b.
+Exploring the sociological short story c.
+Writing academic poetry d.
+The research journal 15 Total 60